jackdewinter/pymarkdown/newdocs/src/plugins/rule_md006.md

 * Item 2
 ```

+> **Explanation**: Even though list content spans multiple lines, the next list marker starts at column 0, which is valid.

 ## Fix Description

-The containers will be altered so that they start at the beginning of "the line".
-As that definition was not clearly understood [Rule MD007](./rule_md007.md) was
-created to more clearly handle this issue.
+The autofix removes leading whitespace from unordered list markers so that
+they begin at column 0 (the start of the line).

+Note: Because the definition of "start of the line" was ambiguous in nested
+contexts, this rule has been deprecated in favor of [Rule MD007](./rule_md007.md),
+which provides more precise indentation control for lists.

 ## Configuration